 About the Author

 I’m a British graphic designer specialising in interaction design and front-end web development.
-Currently at the Guardian, I was previously a senior designer at Clearleft, a user experience agency based in Brighton.
-I also led the design of the webfont service Fontdeck and co-founded Multipack, a community for web designers and developers in Birmingham.
+Currently freelancing, I was previously a designer at the Guardian, and before that Clearleft, a Brighton-based user experience agency.
+I led the design of webfont service Fontdeck and co-founded Multipack, a community for web designers and developers in Birmingham.

 I grew up in Surrey in south east England before spending my teenage years in Walsall, a town near Birmingham in the West Midlands.